-This topic describes how to use Sensitive Data Discovery and Protection (SDDP) to detect, classify, and protect sensitive data that is stored in Object Storage Service (OSS).
+This topic shows you how to use Data Security Center (DSC) to detect, classify, and protect sensitive data that is stored in Object Storage Service (OSS).

-After you authorize SDDP to access an OSS bucket, SDDP detects sensitive data in the OSS bucket, classifies and displays the sensitive data, and tracks the use of the sensitive data.
-In addition, SDDP protects and audits the sensitive data based on predefined security rules, so that you can obtain the security status of your data assets in OSS at any time.
+After you authorize DSC to access an OSS bucket, DSC detects sensitive data in the OSS bucket, classifies and displays the sensitive data, and tracks the use of the sensitive data.
+In addition, DSC protects and audits the sensitive data based on predefined security rules, so that you can obtain the security status of your data assets in OSS at any time.

 - Sensitive data detection

 You store a large amount of data in OSS.
 You cannot determine whether data stored in OSS contains sensitive data and where the sensitive data is stored.